MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ## Page orientation FAQs

-Get answers to some of your questions related to the page orientation modes in Teams mobile.
+Get answers to common questions related to page orientation in Teams mobile.

 <br>

 <details>

-<summary><b>Do app developers need to make any changes in the app to get the landscape mode capability?</b></summary>
+<summary><b>Do app developers need to make any changes in the app to get the landscape mode?</b></summary>

-No. Apps get the capability by default.
+No. You can use Apps in landscape mode by default.

 <br>